Getting started with BurnP3+

 A Run Monitor window will appear, indicating the Status of the scenario as Running.
 At the bottom of the SyncroSim Studio window, an orange progress bar will provide further information during each stage of the pipeline.

-When the run has completed you will see the Status of Done in the Run Monitor.
+When the run has completed the Status will change to Done in the Run Monitor window.
 If an error or warning has been issued, click on the Run Log link to see a report of problems.
 Make any required changes to your scenario and re-run it.

 Running a model in SyncroSim produces a results scenario, which contain the input datasheets associated with the parent scenario, as well as output datasheets for the scenario run.
 Each results scenario inherits the parent scenario’s name and receives a unique ID.